BANG Arts Festivals, Richmond Professional Institute,

 - "Jesse Fuller was born in 1896 in Jonesboro, Georgia.
 He never

-of seven.
-He was beaten and starved, "treated worse than a dog"
+age of seven.
+He was beaten and starved, "treated worse than a dog" he

 - ______________________

-and he'd play this device called the Fotdella.
-It was a sort of
+1963, and he'd play this device called the Fotdella.
+It was a

-bass instrument he had made.
-It looked like he had cut up a couple of pieces
+sort of bass instrument he had made.
+It looked like he had cut up a

-of furniture glued them together in the SHAPE of a tombstone.
-Then attached
+couple of pieces of furniture glued them together in the SHAPE of a

-because he wouldn't want to play more than one string at a time.
-He could
+want to play more than one string at a time.
+He could play the bass

-play the bass notes on the Fotdella, with the other foot he could
+notes on the Fotdella, with the other foot he could play a high

-play a high hat, and he had a neck set up for harmonica and kazoo and minced
+hat, and he had a neck set up for harmonica and kazoo and minced them

-them both.
+both.
 Then he had a big 12-string guitar with a pickup.
-Of course,
+Of course, he

-he sang too.
-It was just amazing to think that, here was this guy who lived
+sang too.
+It was just amazing to think that, here was this guy who

-in Oakland, surely didn't have much money, and had this do-it-yourself
+lived in Oakland, surely didn't have much money, and had this

-one-man band rig that worked.
-I was at his 68th birthday party one night
+do-it-yourself one-man band rig that worked.
+I was at his 68th birthday

 -